utwente-db/DAB/README.md

 1. The setting for `EMAIL_SERVER` must be correct.
 If the server is on campus, you could simply point it to `smtp.utwente.nl`; however, we recommend hosting an SMTP server locally, in accordance with instructions below
 2. The setting for `EMAIL_SENDER` must use a domain that is actually assigned to the hosting server
-3. The SPF records for the domain must designate either the hosting server or `smtp.utwente.nl` as a permitted sender, preferable both.
+3. The SPF records for the domain must designate either the hosting server or `smtp.utwente.nl` as a permitted sender, preferably both.
 Failure to comply with this instruction will result in email appearing in the users spam folder.

 ### Locally hosting an SMTP server